2006 Democratic Republic of the Congo general election: Results

-While the official provisional election results were not to be announced until August 20, on August 7, due to the tense climate brought by the chaotic collection of results and after pressure from international envoys (led by South Africa), the DRC Electoral Commission stated that it would begin releasing interim election results as soon as the 20 percent vote count threshold was reached.
-On August 8, some results were released, indicating that Kabila "overwhelmingly won" in the east while Bemba won in the west.
+While the official provisional election results were not to be announced until 20 August, on 7 August, due to the tense climate brought by the chaotic collection of results and after pressure from international envoys (led by South Africa), the DRC Electoral Commission stated that it would begin releasing interim election results as soon as the 20 percent vote count threshold was reached.
+On 8 August, some results were released, indicating that Kabila "overwhelmingly won" in the east while Bemba won in the west.
 A UN representative stated that it is too early to declare a winner.
-Preliminary national results were not expected until at least August 14.
-On August 12, the DRC Independent Electoral Commission announced that six poll officials have been arrested for attempting to falsify the election results.
-The officials were arrested on August 10, and appeared in court on August 11.
-On August 15, the IEC reported that 94 percent of the presidential votes and 44 percent of the parliamentary results had been counted.
+Preliminary national results were not expected until at least 14 August.
+On 12 August, the DRC Independent Electoral Commission announced that six poll officials have been arrested for attempting to falsify the election results.
+The officials were arrested on 10 August, and appeared in court on 11 August.
+On 15 August, the IEC reported that 94 percent of the presidential votes and 44 percent of the parliamentary results had been counted.
 MONUC cautioned against media speculation on the results, while the instability in eastern DRC continued.

-On August 16, Angola deployed four battalions along the DRC border.
+On 16 August, Angola deployed four battalions along the DRC border.
 The Angolan army's Deputy Chief of Staff, General Geraldo Sachipendo Nunda, said that these were steps taken "to ensure the security of our borders," although it was speculated that Angola was preparing to intervene, if the need arose, in favor of Kabila.
-On August 17, the UN began investigating a suspected child prostitution ring involving UN peacekeepers and members of the DRC army.
-Also on August 17, MONUC chief William Lacy Swing, warned against hate messages in local Bemba-run media which called on Congolese to target white people and foreigners.
+On 17 August, the UN began investigating a suspected child prostitution ring involving UN peacekeepers and members of the DRC army.
+Also on 17 August, MONUC chief William Lacy Swing, warned against hate messages in local Bemba-run media which called on Congolese to target white people and foreigners.
 This was in response to a widespread perception that Kabila's election had been backed by the international community.
 In response, the Congolese High Authority on Media suspended the RTAE and CCTV (owned by Bemba) television stations for twenty-four hours.
 The government-owned Congolese Broadcasting Corporation television station, controlled by Kabila, also received a twenty-four-hour suspension.